jtomeck/kwui_library/docs/guides/writing/styleguide.md

 <h3>USPTO writing style guide</h3>

-The USPTO's official writing style guide is based on the Associate Press Stylebook.
+The USPTO's official writing style guide is based on the <a href="http://www.apstylebook.com">Associate Press Stylebook</a>.
 Here are some styles commonly used or incorrectly used here at the USPTO, or styles that are unique to the USPTO.

 <br><br>
 </div>

 <div class="pl-pattern">
 <h5 class="text-muted normal">Is there something you want added or removed?
-Do you have a style question not included here? <a href="mailto:contactUXD@uspto.gov"> Email the User Experience Division </a> or contribute in GitHub.</h5>
+Do you have a writing style question not included here? <a href="mailto:contactUXD@uspto.gov"> Email the User Experience Division </a> or contribute in GitHub.</h5>
 </div>

 <div class="pl-pattern">